Last Updated: 8 April 2021

 Documents on this site

 We try to ensure that all downloadable documents on this site are accessible.
 All PDF documents are checked for accessibility using Adobe Acrobat professional.
-Please contact us if you are having problems with one our documents.
+Some older PDFs and Word documents are not accessible to screenreader software.
+Please contact us if you are having problems with one of our documents.

 Due to graphics-intensive nature of this part of the site, geographic information cannot all be presented in an accessible format.

 All videos on the website have subtitles and captions auto added by YouTube, not all videos are currently checked for the accuracy.

 Get content in braille, audio or large print

 This website can be viewed in languages other than English using Google translate.